-The initial consultation meeting is documented with agenda and sign-in, takes place in November of each year with interested Private Schools, the Federal Programs Director and representatives from other federal programs in the district attending.
-If no Private School representatives show up, all CCSS representatives sign the sign-in sheet and make note that private school attendees did not attend.
+The initial consultation meeting is documented with agenda and sign-in, takes place in the fall of each year with interested private schools, the Federal Programs Director and representatives from other federal programs in the district attending.
+If no private school representatives attend, all CCSS representatives sign the sign-in sheet and make note that private school attendees did not attend.
 The agenda and sign-in are filed with federal program documentation.
 Those schools that choose to participate in the Title I Program are invited back to additional consultation meetings throughout the school year.

-If Consultation meetings take place, they would be between the representative for the Private School and the federal program director/coordinator.
+If consultation meetings take place, they would be between the representative for the private school and the Federal Program Director.
 The purpose of the meetings is to review the prior year's services, to plan for services and purchases for the upcoming school year, and review the services currently being provided.

-Consultation meetings may take place at any time at the request of the Private School representative or federal programs director/coordinator.
-Assurance documentation is signed at the conclusion of each school year by the Private School Representative.
+Consultation meetings may take place at any time at the request of the private school representative or Federal Programs Director.
+Assurance documentation is signed at the conclusion of each school year by the private school representative.